code-423n4/2022-01-livepeer/README.md

 The contracts under audit implement the functionality required for the [LIP-73 - Arbitrum One Migration](https://github.com/livepeer/LIPs/blob/master/LIPs/LIP-73.md) upgrade for the Livepeer protocol that is currently implemented by a set of protocol contracts deployed on L1 Ethereum.
 The goal of the upgrade is to migrate users to protocol contracts deployed on Arbirum One which will be referred to as L2 going forward.

+The primary focus of this audit is on the new LIP-73 contracts that will be deployed on L1 and L2 that facilitate various L1 <> L2 workflows.
+However, a number of these contracts also make external calls to either certain protocol contracts that are already deployed on L1 or protocol contracts that will be deployed on L2.
+For an overview of the functionality of these protocol contracts, refer to [this spec](https://github.com/livepeer/wiki/blob/master/spec/streamflow/spec.md).
+For a general overview of the protocol, refer to [the primer](https://livepeer.org/primer).

+The recommendation for wardens is to focus on the LIP-73 contracts - links to the protocol contracts are provided as well for background/reference, however, if there are any findings surfaced in those contracts during the contest those are certainly welcome as well.

 # Contract Overview

 Note: LOC includes comments and many of these contracts have a lot of comments!